-Progression of treatment indication including new or worsening of anticipated clinical signs or symptoms, which are collected as clinical efficacy variables and assessed as unequivocally associated with the disease progression and/or lack of efficacy, should NOT be reported as adverse events unless the disease progression is greater than anticipated in the natural course of the disease.
+Progression of treatment indication including new or worsening of anticipated clinical signs or symptoms, which are collected as clinical efficacy variables and assessed as unequivocally associated with the disease progression and /or lack of efficacy, should NOT be reported as adverse events unless the disease progression is greater than anticipated in the natural course of the disease.

-Adverse events will be assessed, documented, and recorded in the eCRF throughout the study (ie, after informed consent has been obtained).
+Adverse events will be assessed, documented, and recorded in the electronic case report form (eCRF) throughout the study (ie, after informed consent has been obtained).
 At each visit, the investigator will begin by querying for adverse events by asking each patient a general, non-directed question such as "How have you been feeling since the last visit?"
 Directed questioning and examination will then be done as appropriate.
-All reported adverse events will be documented on the appropriate eCRF.
+All reported adverse events will be documented on the appropriate case report form.